JLA Guidebook

 These questions will ultimately become the outputs of the PSP and cannot be changed once they have gone into the interim prioritisation survey, so it is important that they have been considered carefully.
 Steering Group members representing patients and clinicians will need to be content that they faithfully reflect the original survey submissions and that they will also be valuable to the research community.
 It is also important to consider the research and funding community at this point.
 If the aim of the PSP is to influence the research agenda, it is important to consider what that research funding community might need to know and understand to fund research in this area.
 PSPs often create broad thematic questions at this point, but it is helpful to bear in mind how the research community will be able to respond to them and the translation activity that may be required after the priorities have been agreed.

-“We realised we could have spent more time avoiding questions that had overlap or were different aspects of what was fundamentally the same question.”
+“We realised we could have spent more time avoiding questions that had overlap or were different aspects of what was fundamentally the same question.
+From PSP feedback survey to the JLA”

 The JLA's experience suggests that participants at the priority setting workshop may want to debate or even dispute the shortlisted uncertainties, for example the wording, or whether any questions could be considered duplicates of each other.
 It is essential that the Steering Group is confident that it can defend the shortlist that goes out to prioritisation.
 It is worth the Steering Group reflecting on the following questions: